 - pair with a leather jacket for a sightseeing day

-Keep things light and airy in the day time since the sun can be strong in summer.
-Remember to always bring a light jacket out at night because of the temperature.
-It usually drops during the evening hours.
+Keep things light and airy in the daytime since the sun can be strong in summer.
+Remember to always bring a light jacket out at night because of the temperature since it usually drops during the evening hours.
 Finally, make sure to drink lots of water when traveling in the summer.
 Don’t forget to pack that reusable water bottle!

 - perfect for daytime and can dress it up with heels at night